NavInfoNC/visual-wrk/README.md

     -i, --interval     request sampling interval

     -j, --json         load json data for script

-    -t, --threads:     total number of threads to use

     -s, --script:      LuaJIT script, see SCRIPTING.
 If not specified, the default is to use the multi_requests.lua